BjoernTroldahl/Substance-Painter-Texture-Exporting-Tool/README.md

 - Integrating version control system support for the exported textures
 - Adding support for exporting textures that are using UV Tile workflow (UDIms)
-- Automating renaming of the textures to be within naming conventions
+- Automation of texture renaming to be within naming conventions
 - Extending resolution validation for non-square sizes (width != height)
 - Adding support for textures that use material layering